Nach Baliye 9 Makers Get Madrasa Students To Read Quran To Ward Off Bad Omen; Here's Why!

 The all-new season of Nach Baliye has been doing extremely well on the TRP chart.
 The new concept of the show and the makers roping in an interesting line-up of contestants have clicked with the audiences.
 But of late, the contestants are facing a tough time due to injuries and health issues, which has been a major concern for the makers.

-As per the latest report, the makers of the show have got Madrasa students to read out the holy Quran on the sets to ward off ill omen.
+According to Spotboye report, the makers of the show have got Madrasa students to read out the holy Quran on the sets to ward off ill omen.

 Although it's not uncommon to injure yourself while performing difficult steps, what's been unusual is that this season, right from the start, the stars have been battling health woes.